Grant Administration

 • Offer suggestions for improvement, edits, and updates of proposals

-• Point of contact with grantor during the application process
+• Point of contact with the grantor during the application process

-• Edit the proposal narrative based upon content provided by you
+• Edit the proposal narrative based on the content provided by you

 • Draft letters of commitment/support

-• Help develop a project budget that meets the grantor's definition of allowable costs
+• Help review and adjust a project budget that meets the grantor's definition of allowable costs

 • Help complete forms in the application package